Ayogya (2019 film): Plot

 Having believed a police officer's life to be luxurious, with much income in the form of bribes, Karnan, an orphan, grows up to become a corrupt and ruthless Sub-Inspector.
 He forms an immediate friendship with the local don ECR Kaalirajan by releasing his four brothers, Kumar, Prakash, Vinay, and Sabari, from lock-up, who were all arrested for smuggling.
-Karnan's attitude does not go well with one of his subordinate, Abdul Kader, a sincere police constable.
+Karnan's attitude does not go well with one of his subordinates, Abdul Kader, a sincere police constable.
 In vain as it is, he tries to oppose Karnan's deeds.

 Meanwhile, Karnan meets and falls in love with Sindhu, who gets kidnapped by Kaalirajan's men on her birthday, but Karnan rescues her.
 Kaalirajan then scolds his henchmen for kidnapping the wrong person and apologises to them.
-As her birthday gift, Sindhu requests that Karnan saves the girl that Kaalirajan was supposed to kidnap and kill.
+As her birthday gift, Sindhu requests that Karnan save the girl that Kaalirajan was supposed to kidnap and kill.
 A reluctant Karnan fights Kaalirajan's goons and saves the girl, Sandhya.
 Karnan somehow reconciles with Kaalirajan later and learns that Sandhya has evidence against Kaalirajan's brothers.
 Karnan meets her and discovers that Kaalirajan's four brothers kidnapped, raped, and murdered her sister Bhavani, along with recorded footage of the crime.
 A camera stored the video, which is with Sandhya now.
 Karnan takes the camera and arranges to send Sandhya and her mother to the United States.